-I typically post three or four times a week.
-I encourage you to read on, follow me on Twitter, add my RSS to your reader (or follow via email) and get a sense of how I think about leadership, management and things that make a difference to companies that use technology to achieve their business goals.
+In the past, I have typically posted three or four times a week, but have gotten away from that in the past few years due to an increase in writing for my employer.
+I encourage you to read on and get a sense of how I think about leadership, management and things that make a difference to companies that use technology to achieve their business goals.

 I have been involved in technology my entire career.
 That started with a degree from Austin College, focusing on computer science and Spanish.
-I was a consultant and developer out of Interleaf’s Chicago office for a number of years before joining Uniscan (one of its VARs) in Cleveland.
+I was a consultant and developer out of Interleaf’s Chicago office before joining Uniscan (one of its VARs) in Cleveland.
 There I developed some plug-ins for the Interleaf publishing platform and further developed my public speaking abilities.

-In the late 1990s I joined Keybank to practice Unix administration, eventually branching out to leading and managing Operations and Engineering teams there for nearly a decade.
-These opportunities have allowed me to fine-tune my skills in managing diverse groups of technologists in successfully leveraging a variety of technologies.
+Later on, I joined Keybank to practice Unix administration, eventually branching out to leading and managing Operations and Engineering teams there.
+These opportunities have allowed me to fine-tune my skills in leading diverse groups of technologists in successfully leveraging a variety of technologies.

 I am a firm believer in the inherent value of each person.
 I look to challenge the individuals and groups I work with to creatively attack problems, develop unique approaches to providing solutions and deliver value to the business.

-These days, when not building my business, I try not to be found by heading out on the water in my backyard-built sailboat or taking a long hike through any woods I can locate.
+These days, when not consulting or talking with a business partner, I try not to be found by heading out on the water in my backyard-built sailboat or taking a long hike through any woods I can locate.
 Usually with my family.